Cookies & Cups > Recipes > Cookies > Oatmeal Chocolate Chunk Cookies

 Instructions

-4. Slowly add in flour, salt and baking soda and mix until just combined.
+3. Slowly add in flour, salt, and baking soda and mix until just combined.
 Slowly pour in oats and mix.

-6. Form about 1 1/2 tablespoon of dough into balls and place on baking sheet 2″ apart.
+5. Form about 1 1/2 tablespoons of dough into balls and place on a baking sheet 2″ apart.
 Bake 8-9 minutes until golden around edges.

-7. Allow to cool on baking sheet for 3 minutes and transfer to a wire rack to cool completely.
+6. Allow to cool on the baking sheet for 3 minutes and transfer to a wire rack to cool completely.

-1. In bowl of stand mixer beat butter and brown sugar together for 2 minutes.
-Turn mixer to low and add in cinnamon and powdered sugar.
+7. In the bowl of your stand mixer, beat butter and brown sugar together for 2 minutes.
+Turn the mixer to low and add in cinnamon and powdered sugar.

 Nutrition